AndreaPerna99/arduino-escape-room/README.md

 ### 🧩 Puzzle 3: **Il Cifratempo** (The Cipher Time)

 - **Hardware**:
-  - Stepper motor
+  - 28BYJ-48 Stepper Motor + ULN2003 driver board
   - IR Receiver
   - Arduino Nano
 - **Objective**:
-  - Players must operate a suspended wall clock controlled via a Sony IR remote.
+  - Players interact with a modified analog clock, whose hands are motor-controlled via an IR remote.
-  - Among several misleading buttons, only the correct remote button (hidden clue: a camera icon) triggers a precise sequence of clock hand movements.
+  - Only by pressing the correct remote button (hinted via hidden symbols) does the clock perform a meaningful movement.
+  - Different buttons trigger distinct trajectories:
+    ➔ **Sigmoid trajectory** for smooth accelerations
+    ➔ **Trapezoidal trajectory** for constant speed intervals
-  - Players must recognize a specific time pattern from the clock.
+  - Players must recognize the resulting time pattern and decode it using a Caesar cipher, leading to a hidden keyword.
-  - Using a Caesar cipher decoding book provided in the room, players translate the numerical sequence into a keyword.

 🔧 Related Files:
 [`IR_Clock/IR_Clock.ino`](./IR_Clock/IR_Clock.ino)